DataDog/documentation/content/en/sheets/functions_operators.md

 ## Overview

-Use functions and operators in your Sheets Calculated Columns to add additional analysis and context to your data.
+Use functions and operators in your Sheets calculated columns to add additional analysis and context to your data.

 ## Operators